department-of-veterans-affairs/vagov-content/pages/copay-rates-mockup.md

 description: Review VA health care eligibility criteria.
 Find out if you qualify for VA health care, how VA priority groups may affect you, and how to apply.
 plainlanguage:
 lastupdate: 2019-02-07
-relatedlinks:
-  - heading: Other information you may need
-    links:
-    - url: /disability/
-      title: Pay your copay bill
-      description: Find out how to pay your copay bill—and what to do if you disagree with the charges or are having trouble making payments.
-    - url: /disability/
-      title: Your health care costs
-      description: Learn how we assess and verify your income to help determine if you're eligible for VA health care and whether you'll need to pay copays for certain types of care, tests, and medications.

 ---